 Bowmore 25 Years is a mix of American bourbon and a large proportion of Spanish sherry casks.

-It used to be bottled at 40% (black label), then as a Small Batch release.
+Bowmore used to bottle this single malt at 40% (black label), then as a Small Batch release.
 Now it’s part of the core range at 43% ABV with a white label.

 Nose: nicely mellow but aromatic.
 Gentle smoke, with jammy sherry fruits, hints of cedar oak and plenty of cooked fruits in the background.
 A little chocolate, berries, toffee.
 There’s a thicker side (blackberries) but also a bright, slightly acidic fruitiness (raspberry and lime).
 Cinnamon and tobacco too.